Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8C

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a rotary encoder that outputs Gray code.
 As you rotate the encoder, the output changes from one value to the next, but only one bit changes at a time.
 This prevents errors that could occur if multiple bits changed simultaneously (which might be misread during the transition).
 Gray code is ideal for this application.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Gray code, Single bit change, Digital code, Error minimization
+Gray code Single bit change Digital code Error minimization

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8C topic.